shbader/shbader.github.io/_pages/about.md

 Welcome!
 I am Shujaut Bader.
 I am a fluid dynamicist currently working as a postdoctoral associate with Prof. Daniel J. Bodony at the Center for Hypersonics and Entry Systems Studies (CHESS) at the University of Illinois Urbana-Champaign.
 At CHESS, I contribute towards the development of a Discontinuous Galerkin (DG) method based numerical tools to study and predict the thermo-poro-elastic material-response in elastic solid Thermal Protection System (TPS) materials.

-My research interests lie at the intersection of fluid dynamics, applied physics, and computational physics, with particular emphasis on the following areas:
+My research interests lie at the intersection of theoretical and computational fluid dynamics, applied physics, and computational physics, with particular emphasis on the following areas:

 1. Turbulence simulation and modeling (Hybrid RANS/DES and subgrid methods)
-2. Magnetoconvection and magnetohydrodyhamics
+2. Thermal/Magneto-convection and magnetohydrodynamics
-3. Thermal convection
-4. Hypersonics and compressible flows
+3. Hypersonics and compressible flows

   <br> <br>